Paintings In Ajanta And Ellora Caves

 In contrast to Ajanta, the paintings in Ellora are fewer and primarily found in the Kailasa Temple (Cave 16) and the Jain caves.
 These paintings reflect a blend of different artistic styles, influenced by the various religious traditions represented in the caves.
 The paintings in the Kailasa Temple depict scenes from Hindu epics like the Ramayana and Mahabharata, as well as images of deities like Vishnu and Lakshmi.

 The Jain caves also feature paintings that illustrate the life of the Tirthankaras (spiritual teachers in Jainism) and various Jain doctrines.
-The artistic style in Ellora is more stylized and angular compared to the fluid and naturalistic style of Ajanta.
-The colors used in Ellora paintings are also more vibrant, with a greater emphasis on blues and greens.
+Now, the artistic style in Ellora is more stylized and angular compared to the fluid and naturalistic style of Ajanta.
+In real terms, the colors used in Ellora paintings are also more vibrant, with a greater emphasis on blues and greens.
 Despite the differences in style and subject matter, the paintings in Ellora share a common thread with those in Ajanta: they both serve as powerful visual narratives of the religious and cultural beliefs of their time.

 Techniques and Materials